tokenika/eoside/README.md

 * testing,
 * deployment.

-EOSIDE is an extension of [Visual Studio Code](https://code.visualstudio.com/) (VSC).

-Watch a short [video]("https://eosfactory.io/eoside/html/_static/five_minutes.mp4) showing EOSIDE in action.
+Watch a short [contract-in-5-minutes video]("https://eosfactory.io/eoside/html/_static/five_minutes.mp4) showing EOSIDE in action.
 And here is another [video](https://eosfactory.io/eoside/html/_static/installing.mp4) demonstrating the setup process and a *Hello World*  test.

 ## Preview of the application

 The user interface of EOSIDE is composed of two views.

-The standard view, called `EOSIDE`, is displayed when VSC is started empty, i.e. with the `code -n ""` command.
+The front view, called `EOSIDE`, is automatically displayed when VSC is started empty, i.e. with the `code -n ` command.

 ![Get Started view](docs/images/get_started.png)